Burning Man: Bicycles

 Bicycles and tricycles are popular for getting around on the dry lake.
 Mountain bikes are generally preferred over road bikes for riding on the dried silt, which is normally hard but becomes loose with traffic.
 Participants often decorate their bikes to make them unique.
-Since lighting on the bikes is critically important for safety at night, many participants incorporate the lighting into their decorations, using electroluminescent wire (a thin, flexible tube that glows with a neon-like effect when energized with electricity, also known as el wire) to create intricate patterns over the frame of the bike.
+Since lighting on the bikes is critically important for safety at night, many participants incorporate the lighting into their decorations, using electroluminescent wire to create intricate patterns over the frame of the bike.
 Every night during Burning Man, thousands of people on their bikes and art cars, illuminated sculptures and stages create a unique visual effect.

 Theme camps

 Electronic music

 Camps focusing on electronic music, often played by live DJs, began to appear in 1992, an influence of the rave culture of the San Francisco area.
-Terbo Ted was identified as having been the first ever DJ in Burning Man history, opening with a Jean Michel Jarre song played off a vinyl record.
+Terbo Ted was identified as the first ever DJ in Burning Man history, opening with a Jean Michel Jarre song played off a vinyl record.
 DJs typically occupied an area on the outskirts of the Playa nicknamed the "Techno Ghetto".
-In later years, certain spokes of the main camp were designated for "sound camps", with limits on volume and speaker positioning (angled away from the center of Black Rock City).
+In later years, certain spokes of the main camp were designated for "sound camps", with limits on volume and speaker positioning, angled away from the center of Black Rock City.

 To work around the rules, mutant vehicles with live DJs and large sound systems began to appear as well.
 A number of major electronic music camps have been well-known returnees at Burning Man, including Opulent Temple and Robot Heart.
-Major producers and DJs representing various eras and genres have performed at Burning Man, including Armin van Buuren, Carl Cox, Markus Schulz, Paul Oakenfold, François Kevorkian and Freq Nasty among others.
+Major producers and DJs representing various eras and genres have performed at Burning Man, however DJ events or "lineups" are discouraged from being publicized in the spirit of decommodification and immediacy.

-In recent years, concerns began to surface among attendees that a growing number of "mainstream" electronic dance music acts (such as Skrillex and Diplo's Jack Ü in 2014) had begun to appear.
-In 2015, organizers established a new area known as the "Deep Playa Music Zone" (or DMZ), to serve as a new host for sound trucks featuring live DJs.
+In recent years, concerns began to surface among attendees that a growing number of "mainstream" electronic dance music acts had begun to appear.
+In 2015, organizers established a new area known as the "Deep Playa Music Zone" to serve as a new host for art cars featuring live DJs.